bradbann/notebook-machine_learning/docs/source/index.rst

 Machine Learning Notebook
 =========================
 .. note::
-   In general,this notebook is divided into 5 sections.If you are a beginner, It is highly recommended to read the first four sections in order.The four sections are divided based on its difficulty as you can see below:
+   | In general,this notebook is divided into 5 sections.If you are a beginner, It is highly recommended to read the first four sections in order.The four sections are divided based on its difficulty as you can see below:

-      Phase1: Math Basis; Phase2: Get Started; Phase3: Step Forward; Phase4: Get Advanced;
+   | Phase1: Math Basis; Phase2: Get Started; Phase3: Step Forward; Phase4: Get Advanced;

-   "Open Resources" section contains awesome open collections on the Internet;
+   "Open Resources" section contains awesome open collections on the Internet.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :glob:
    :caption: Math Basis

    math_basis/*

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :glob:
    :caption: Get Started

    get_started/*

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :glob:
    :caption: Step Forward

    step_forward/*

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :glob:
    :caption: Get Advanced

    get_advanced/*

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :glob:
    :caption: Open Resources